Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Layne - Power Sub.md

 ## Analysis over the Diode-oring Circuit and the LDO Voltage Regulator

-Since our design should incorporate being powered by two different sources, I choose a diode-oring circuit.
-The circuit is comprised of the 5.025 nominal DC voltage from the flyback converter, a schottky diode, a standard diode, and the 5V DC coming from the USB.
-As shown below in the circuit diagram the flyback converter is connected to the anode end of the schottky diode, and the USB 5V is connected to the anode of the standard diode.
-Then the two cathodes are connected together.
-In this connection the diode-oring circuit will output the highest voltage on the cathode end.
-Since I am using a schottky diode for the molex connection (coming out of the flyback converter) the molex connection if connected will have the priority to power the board.
-If the molex connection is not available then the USB 5V will be higher and therefore power the board.
+Since our design should incorporate being powered by two different sources, I chose a diode-oring circuit.
+The circuit is comprised of the 5.025 nominal DC voltage from the flyback converter, a Schottky diode, a standard diode, and the 5V DC coming from the USB.
+As shown below in the circuit diagram the flyback converter is connected to the anode end of the Schottky diode, and the USB 5V is connected to the anode of the standard diode.
+Then the two cathodes are connected.
+In this connection, the diode-oring circuit will output the highest voltage on the cathode end.
+Since I am using a Schottky diode for the Molex connection (coming out of the flyback converter) the Molex connection if connected will have the priority to power the board.
+If the Molex connection is not available then the USB 5V will be higher and therefore power the board.

-Next the output of the diode-oring circuit is then inputted into the TPS79633DCQR LDO Voltage Regulator.
+Next, the output of the diode-oring circuit is then inputted into the TPS79633DCQR LDO Voltage Regulator.
 As shown on the datasheet the Vin value for the TPS79633DCQR LDO is from 2.7 to 5.5 volts.
-In the case the molex connector is chosen by the diode circuit the Vin would be approximately 4.7V and if the USB connection is chosen the Vin is approximately 4.3V.
-Therefore the Vin parameter should not be violated.
+In the case the Molex connector is chosen by the diode circuit the Vin would be approximately 4.7V and if the USB connection is chosen the Vin is approximately 4.3V.
+Therefore, the Vin parameter should not be violated.
 Additionally, the TPS79633DCQR model is specifically designed to output 3.3V at 1A max.
-Therefore the LDO should be able to provide enough current and voltage to all the components in the 3.3V circuit.
+Therefore, the LDO should be able to provide enough current and voltage to all the components in the 3.3V circuit.

 ***Diode-oring with LDO Voltage Regulator Circuit Diagram in Ltspice***